Configuring Branching Logic in Outgrow

 B. Branching Logic can only be configured on Real-Time layouts, so here are a few scenarios that you should keep in mind:

 B.1.
 In Real-Time layout, all the questions are already shown on 1 page, and we only specify the required conditions using Branching Logic functionality to direct the users down a certain path.
-So in a case where you have applied the logic jump condition on the lead generation form that if the lead generation form is empty show Q7, then when the calculator will load, only Q7 will be visible on the screen, as the system will consider the lead generation form to be empty, even if the form has not been shown to the user yet.
+So, in a case where you have applied the logic jump condition on the lead generation form that if the lead generation form is empty, show Q7, then when the calculator loads, only Q7 will be visible on the screen, as the system will consider the lead generation form to be empty, even if the form has not been shown to the user yet.

 B.2.
-Also, for Slider or Dropdown type questions where a default value is already set, the same logic will be applied that has been discussed in the point above.
-For example, if Q2 is a Slider type question with the default value set as 100, and the condition set as If Q2 is Greater Than 50 then show Q3.
-So when the calculator will load it will by default show Q3, as the system will consider the default value for Q2 while is already greater than 50.
+Also, for Slider or Dropdown type questions where a default value is already set, the logic discussed in the point above will be applied.
+For example, if Q2 is a Slider-type question with the default value set as 100 and the condition set as If Q2 is Greater Than 50, then show Q3.
+So when the calculator loads, it will, by default, show Q3, as the system will consider the default value for Q2 while it is already greater than 50.

-If you still have any questions, feel free to use our chat tool on the bottom right or reach out to us at [email protected] and our team can help you with a quick solution.
+If you still have any questions, feel free to use our chat tool on the bottom right or contact us at [email protected], and our team can help you with a quick solution.